Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Numerical Experiments

 \subsection{Application}

-To investigate the effectiveness of the proposed method on real data, we analyzed the cookie data based on near-infrared spectroscopy \citep{osborne1984biscuit}.
+To investigate the effectiveness of BFN on real data, we analyzed the cookie data based on near-infrared spectroscopy \citep{osborne1984biscuit}.
 This dataset consists of 700 reflectance spectra measured at 2 nm intervals from 1100 nm to 2498 nm for 72 cookie dough samples, along with the compositional information of each sample.
 In this study, only the flour content was used as the response variable, while the reflectance spectra corresponding to the 300 wavelengths from 1200 nm to 2400 nm were adopted as explanatory variables.
 In addition, the 23rd and 61st observations were removed as outliers, following the outlier information provided with the dataset.

 In this dataset, the wavelengths have a natural ordered structure, and there also exists strong correlation among adjacent wavelengths.
 For this reason, methods that perform only variable selection may select only a subset from a group of neighboring wavelengths, resulting in unstable and fragmented estimation results.
-In contrast, the proposed method aims to select effective wavelengths while simultaneously fusing coefficients for adjacent wavelengths having similar roles.
-Therefore, this dataset provides an appropriate real-data example for examining the effectiveness of the proposed method, which simultaneously performs variable selection and variable fusion.
+In contrast, BFN aims to select effective wavelengths while simultaneously fusing coefficients for adjacent wavelengths having similar roles.
+Therefore, this dataset provides an appropriate real-data example for examining the effectiveness of BFN, which simultaneously performs variable selection and variable fusion.

-In the analysis, after removing the outliers, the remaining 70 observations were divided into 39 training samples and 31 test samples.
-We fitted the proposed method, FL, BFL, and BFLH for the training data.
+In the analysis, after removing the outliers, the remaining 70 observations were randomly divided into training and test sets, consisting of 39 and 31 observations, respectively.
+This random split was repeated 10 times, and the results were summarized over the 10 repetitions.
+We fitted BFN, FL, BFL, and BFLH to the training data.
 Note that BFLSS was not included in the analysis because it did not yield stable results.
-For evaluation, we computed the prediction mean squared error based on the test data.
-In this way, we examined the usefulness of the proposed method in the real data analysis, with a particular focus on predictive performance.
+For evaluation, we computed the prediction mean squared error based on the test data and recorded the average model dimension.
+In this way, we examined the usefulness of BFN in the real data analysis, with a particular focus on predictive performance and model simplicity.

-Table~\ref{tab:cookie} presents the comparison results for the methods.
-The proposed method attains the smallest test MSE among the four methods.
-This indicates that it achieves the best predictive performance.
-In particular, compared with FL and BFL, the proposed method significantly reduces the prediction error.
-On the other hand, there is little difference between BFLH and the proposed method.
-The two methods may be regarded as having almost the same predictive performance.
-Therefore, for this dataset, the proposed method achieves the best result while maintaining predictive performance at least comparable to that of the existing methods.